Inspirational Showcase Gardens

 By choosing from our collection you can spread the interest all year round.
 Adding some truly dwarf conifers ensures an evergreen display in the winter.
-Following the planting principles in our creating BETTER BORDERS leaflet you should arrange the biggest upright plants first, surround them with bushy ones and surround these with carpeting/trailing plants.
+Follow the planting principles in our 'Creating Better Borders' leaflet to arrange the biggest upright plants first, surround them with bushy ones and surround these with carpeting/trailing plants.

 Alpines without a rock garden